Business Strategy Hub

 1. Largest Food Company

-With a market capitalization of $330+ Billion, Nestle has been one of the largest food companies in the world with the sales of its Hot Pockets, Stouffer’s, DiGiorno, and Nespresso etc.
+With a market capitalization of 260+ billion CHF, Nestle has been one of the largest food companies in the world with the sales of its Hot Pockets, Stouffer’s, DiGiorno, Nespresso, etc.

 2. Reputed brand name

-Nestle is the most renowned brand in the world.
-It has developed a respected reputation in the food and beverages sector offering high-quality products for everyday use across the globe.
+Nestle has developed a respected reputation in the food and beverages sector, offering high-quality products for everyday use across the globe.

 3. Brand valuation

 Nestle is well positioned for growth.
-In 2021, Nestle ranked at #62 position by Interbrand – with a brand value of $10.6 billion, moved up 1 place compared with 2020.
+In 2023, Nestle ranked at #67 position by Interbrand – with a brand value of $11.4 billion.
+The ranking is unchanged from 2022.
 [1]

 4. Highly diversified portfolio

 Nestle owns more than 2000 brands globally and renovated over 8000 products.
-It is one of the worlds’ biggest companies with the broadest and diverse product portfolio.
+It is one of the world’s biggest companies with the broadest and most diverse product portfolio.

 Nestle divides its products into 7 different categories: